Embedded system: Additional software components

 In addition to the core operating system, many embedded systems have additional upper-layer software components.
-These components consist of networking protocol stacks like CAN, TCP/IP, FTP, HTTP, and HTTPS, and also included storage capabilities like FAT and flash memory management systems.
+These components include networking protocol stacks like CAN, TCP/IP, FTP, HTTP, and HTTPS, and storage capabilities like FAT and flash memory management systems.
 If the embedded device has audio and video capabilities, then the appropriate drivers and codecs will be present in the system.
-In the case of the monolithic kernels, many of these software layers are included.
-In the RTOS category, the availability of the additional software components depends upon the commercial offering.
+In the case of the monolithic kernels, many of these software layers may be included in the kernel.
+In the RTOS category, the availability of additional software components depends upon the commercial offering.

 Domain-specific architectures

 In the automotive sector, AUTOSAR is a standard architecture for embedded software.